 Participate in the review and updating of an Oregon Geographic Information Council strategic plan, and adhere to the policies and standards established.

-The Council shall consist of members representing State, county, city, special district, federal, tribal, and academic organizations.
+The Council shall consist of members representing State, county, city, special district, federal, tribal, public utilities, and academic organizations.

 The Council membership will be set forth in the Charter and will be as inclusive of the geospatial community as possible.